dart-lang/language/working/augmentation-libraries/parts_with_imports.md

 which hides the name of the extension declaration.

-With this feature, imports are not global to the entire library, and neither are extension availability.
+With this feature, imports are not global to the entire library, and neither is extension availability.

 Extension availability is defined *per file*, and an extension is available *in a Dart file* if any of: